h2oai/h2o-3/h2o-docs/src/product/flow/howto/H2O-DevPortRScripts.md

 The following parameters have been removed:

- - `return_all_lambda`: A logical value indicating whether to return every model built during the lambda search. >>
+ - `return_all_lambda`: A logical value indicating whether to return every model built during the lambda search. >> ?? may be re-added
- - `higher_accuracy`: A logical value indicating whether to use line search. >>
+ - `higher_accuracy`: A logical value indicating whether to use line search. >> tweak beta_eps
- - `strong_rules`: Discards predictors likely to have 0 coefficients prior to model building. >>
+ - `strong_rules`: Discards predictors likely to have 0 coefficients prior to model building. >> ?may be re-added; on by default
- - `intercept`: Defines factor columns in the model. >>
+ - `intercept`: Defines factor columns in the model. >> re-added
- - `non_negative`: Specify a non-negative response. >>
+ - `non_negative`: Specify a non-negative response. >> re-added
  - `variable_importances`: Variable importances are now computed automatically and displayed in the model output.
-They have been renamed to *Normalized Coefficient Magnitudes*. >>
+They have been renamed to *Normalized Coefficient Magnitudes*.
- - `disable_line_search`: Disables line search for faster model building. >>
+ - `disable_line_search`: Disables line search for faster model building. >> was for testing only
- - `offset`: Specify a column as an offset. >>
+ - `offset`: Specify a column as an offset. >> -re-added
- - `max_predictors`: Stops training the algorithm if the number of predictors exceeds the specified value. >>
+ - `max_predictors`: Stops training the algorithm if the number of predictors exceeds the specified value. >> re-added

 ###New GLM Parameters